ENCCS/intermediate-mpi/content/one-sided-concepts.rst

 Proceeding with our telecommunications analogy: one-sided communication resembles an email.
 Your message will sit in your friend's inbox, but you are immediately free to do other things after hitting the send button!
+Your friend will read the email at their leisure.

 .. discussion::

-   - What could be problematic with one-sided communication?
    - What would be the advantages of using one-sided communication?
    - What would be the disadvantages?